Chevrolet Silverado Recall Lawsuit | 2025 Latest Updates

 Defects in Chevrolet Silverado trucks have been linked to various injuries and safety hazards, which can range from minor to life-threatening.

-• Takata Airbag Injuries: Metal fragments can cause lacerations, puncture wounds, and even fatal injuries when defective airbags deploy
+• Takata Airbag Injuries: Metal fragments can cause lacerations, puncture wounds, and even fatal injuries when defective airbags deploy.

-• Brake System Failures: Vacuum pump malfunctions can lead to accidents due to increased stopping distance
+• Brake System Failures: Vacuum pump malfunctions can lead to accidents due to increased stopping distance.

-• Crash Injuries: Driveshaft separations can cause sudden loss of vehicle control resulting in collisions
+• Crash Injuries: Driveshaft separations can cause sudden loss of vehicle control resulting in collisions.

-• Vision Obstruction: Hood latch failures can cause the hood to open unexpectedly, blocking driver vision
+• Vision Obstruction: Hood latch failures can cause the hood to open unexpectedly, blocking driver vision.

 You may qualify for a Chevrolet Silverado lawsuit if:

-• You own or owned a Chevrolet Silverado or GMC Sierra truck from the affected model years (2007-2008, 2018, 2019-2020, or 2020 depending on the specific recall)
+• You own or owned a Chevrolet Silverado or GMC Sierra truck from the affected model years (2007-2008, 2018, 2019-2020, or 2020 depending on the specific recall).

-• Your vehicle experienced issues related to Takata airbags, vacuum pump failures, driveshaft separation, or hood latch problems
+• Your vehicle experienced issues related to Takata airbags, vacuum pump failures, driveshaft separation, or hood latch problems.

-• You suffered injuries or financial losses as a result of these defects
+• You suffered injuries or financial losses as a result of these defects.

-• You can provide documentation of your vehicle ownership and the defect-related damages
+• You can provide documentation of your vehicle ownership and the defect-related damages.

-Evidence Required for a Chevrolet Silverado Lawsuit
+Evidence Required for a Chevrolet Silverado Recall Lawsuit

 To strengthen your Chevrolet Silverado recall lawsuit, you’ll need to gather and preserve the following evidence: